xrdocs-staging/8000/_tutorials/cisco-8000-fib-scale-for-silicon-one-p100.md

 </pre>
 </div>

+At 87% LPM utilization, the multi dimensional FIB scale is 2.5M IPv4 + 3.5M IPv6 prefixes.

 # Silicon One Q200 and P100 comparison

 To conclude this article, test was also executed on Cisco 8000 Q200 based platforms (with FIB expansion knob) to compare the improvement made between the 2 generations:

 ![q200-p100-comparison.png]({{site.baseurl}}/images/q200-p100-comparison.png)

+For a similar number of subscribers (900k) and with Internet 2029 profile, Silicon One P100 consumes 31% less LPM resources compared to Q200.

 The last graph shows how many subscribers can be attached without reaching a critical LPM utilization threshold (85%):

 ![q200-p100-max-subs.png]({{site.baseurl}}/images/q200-p100-max-subs.png)

+For the same LPM utilization, Silicon One P100 can achieve 1.75x more subscribers compared to Silicon One Q200.

 # Conclusion
 This article demonstrated the FIB scale capabilities of Cisco 8000 platforms based on Silicon One P100 ASIC.
 The results confirm the platform is future proof to accomodate not only Internet growth but also customers organic growth.
 Last, it covered a real-life use case and showed improvement made over previous generations of silicon.